mschmidty/schmidty_notes/content/blog/r/getting_started_with_rgee/index.md

 From here I am not going to evaluate any of these blocks because you cannot `ee_Initialize()` or get images that are stored together.

-Here we initialize my google cload account and then make sure my credentials are good.
+Here we initialize my google cloud account and then make sure my credentials are good.

 ``` r